bbckr/umod-plugins/README.md

 ## Included plugins

+For more detailed documentation on how to install and use the plugins, check out the `docs` folder or click the plugin name below:

-- **StreamerFriendly** (1.0.0) A plugin that prevents third-party services from tracking players via Steam server queries
+- **[StreamerFriendly](docs/StreamerFriendly.md)** (1.0.0) A plugin that prevents third-party services from tracking players via Steam server queries
-- **JuicedRcon** (1.0.0) A plugin that allows you to customize your RCON experience
+- **[JuicedRcon](docs/JuicedRcon.md)** (1.0.0) A plugin for better, custom RCON experience

-# How to install

-You must have a server with uMod installed to be able to run these plugins.

-Simply drag and drop the files in the `./oxide/plugins/` folder in your server and they will be loaded automatically.

 # Local Development